 A short interpretive nature trail can be found at Diablo East.
 Here you will learn about a variety of plants and enjoy sweeping views of Lake Amistad.
+Click here for a printable trail map of the trails at Diablo East.

 The Sunrise Trail is 2.1 miles long and connects the park Visitor Center with Spur 454.
 Located on the old Brite Ranch, you will see a large variety of plants and birds while hiking.
 There are benches so you may sit and enjoy the sweeping views of the lake.
 Click here for a brochure with plant information.
 Click here for a printable trail map of the Sunrise Trail.